CROCODILE-CESM/.github/profile/README.md

 ## Stay tuned for
 - An initial code release in 2025
-- Announcements for workshops at NCAR, also in 2025
+- Announcements for workshops at NSF NCAR, also in 2025